robbyzhaox/myocr/documentation/docs/en/index.md

 ## Key Features

-**⚡️ End-to-End OCR Development Framework** – Designed for developers to build and integrate detection, recognition, and custom OCR models in a unified and flexible pipeline.
+**⚡️ End-to-End OCR Development Framework** – Designed for developers to build and integrate detection, recognition and custom OCR models in a unified and flexible pipeline.

 **🛠️ Modular & Extensible** – Mix and match components - swap models, predictors, or input output processors with minimal changes.